jozsef-vesza/Self-Ordering-App/README.md

 Client-side implementation of university thesis project.
 The app consists of two parts:
 * Event module: allows the user to order tickets for certain events
-* Restaurand module: supports restaurant self-ordering
+* Restaurant module: supports restaurant self-ordering

 These processes work with test data received from a server-side application (hosted in Google App Engine).